 So long as you understand that you need to format an ebook for a number of different file formats.

-For those used to publishing on Kindle, it often comes as a surprise that the file you uploaded to KDP is unsuitable for other formats.
+For those used to using Kindle publishing, it often comes as a surprise that the file you uploaded to KDP is unsuitable for other formats.
 The reason is simple.

 Kindle converts your file to their one proprietary format and so long as it fits on the screen, you pass.

 The problem with this though is that bad formatting inherent in your document will be a part of your ebook.

 I have read many Kindle ebooks that have suffered from this.
 It is extremely annoying when fonts change, line spacing and paragraph formatting changes and page breaks create unwanted blank pages or the table of contents is badly formed.

 To avoid these problems, it is important to format an ebook correctly before uploading to Kindle.